tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Tendermint currently provides a monotonically increasing source of time known as [BFTTime](https://github.com/tendermint/spec/blob/master/spec/consensus/bft-time.md).
 This mechanism for producing a source of time is reasonably simple.
 Each correct validator adds a timestamp to each `Precommit` message it sends.
-The timestamp it sends is either the validator's local time or one millisecond greater than the previous block time, depending on which value is greater.
+The timestamp it sends is either the validator's current known Unix time or one millisecond greater than the previous block time, depending on which value is greater.
 When a block is produced, the proposer chooses the block timestamp as the weighted median of the times in all of the `Precommit` messages the proposer received.
 The weighting is proportional to the amount of voting power, or stake, a validator has on the network.
 This mechanism for producing timestamps is both deterministic and byzantine fault tolerant.

 This current mechanism for producing timestamps has a few drawbacks.
-Validators do not have to agree at all on how close the selected block timestamp is to their own local time.
+Validators do not have to agree at all on how close the selected block timestamp is to their own currently known Unix time.
 Additionally, any amount of voting power `>1/3` may directly control the block timestamp.
 As a result, it is quite possible that the timestamp is not particularly meaningful.

 These drawbacks present issues in the Tendermint protocol.
 Timestamps are used by light clients to verify blocks.
-Light clients rely on correspondence between their local time and the block timestamp to verify blocks they see; However, their local time may be greatly divergent from the block timestamp as a result of the limitations of `BFTtime`.
+Light clients rely on correspondence between their own currently known Unix time and the block timestamp to verify blocks they see;
+However, their currently known Unix time may be greatly divergent from the block timestamp as a result of the limitations of `BFTTime`.

 The proposer-based timestamps specification suggests an alternative approach for producing block timestamps that remedies these issues.
 Proposer-based timestamps alter the current mechanism for producing block timestamps in two main ways:

-1. The block proposer is amended to offer up its local time as the timestamp for the next block.
+1. The block proposer is amended to offer up its currently known Unix time as the timestamp for the next block.
-1. Correct validators only approve the proposed block timestamp if it is close enough to their own local view of time.
+1. Correct validators only approve the proposed block timestamp if it is close enough to their own currently known Unix time.

 The result of these changes is a more meaningful timestamp that cannot be controlled by `<= 2/3` of the validator voting power.
 This document outlines the necessary code changes in Tendermint to implement the corresponding [proposer-based timestamps specification](https://github.com/tendermint/spec/tree/master/spec/consensus/proposer-based-timestamp).